ngmysamuel/backtester/readme.md

 df.to_csv("MSFT.csv")
 ```

+### Notes
+1. Value of positions are valued using the closing price of each interval.
+2. An order is filled at the opening price of the next interval.
+3. Short sold position in a stock is possible but many assumptions are made.
+You can borrow the shares indefinitely.

 ### Learnings

 An event driven backtester is a pure chronological construct unlike a vectorized backtester which has the prices at all time periods already.